We All Stand Together: History

-The song is a staple of Christmas Radio in Ireland and receives much airplay on Ireland's ChristmasFM.

-The song receives much less airplay in Britain in recent times.

 Release

 Two shaped picture discs were issued on the 12 November 1984 and 1985, the only difference being a plain clear sleeve on the later version.
 In 1987, the song was included on the UK/Canada version of McCartney's compilation album All the Best!
 It also appears on the deluxe edition of his 2016 compilation album Pure McCartney.
 In October 2020, for the 100th anniversary of the Rupert character, the single was remastered for streaming and a vinyl re-release of the picture disc, alongside a 4K restoration of the accompanying short.

 Personnel

 According to The Paul McCartney Project: